X

 It’s important to file your income tax return with the Internal Revenue Service (IRS) by the Tax Day deadline to avoid potential tax penalties.
 Failure to file on time may result in having to pay additional money to the government.
 Even if you can’t pay the full amount at once, it’s recommended to file your taxes on time and pay what you can to prevent further complications.
 For instance, if you don’t pay your tax bill, the government can issue a legal claim against your property called a tax lien.

-You can also file a tax extension which allows you some extra time to figure out your taxes; however, it’s important to note that an extension will not give you extra time to pay your tax bill.
+You can also file a tax extension which allows you some extra time to figure out your taxes; however, it’s important to note that an extension not give you extra time to pay your tax bill.

 Here are five reasons why you should file your taxes this year: